Last Updated on May 27, 2023 by Dave Schoenbeck

 Think about the last conversation you had.
 Did the person ask you anything about yourself?
 How did that feel?
 Humans typically enjoy having the chance to talk about themselves, so chances are this made you feel closer to the question-asker.
 Did you ask them anything in return?

 I have found that honest people will give you much more information when you ask great questions and get involved in their lives.
 You get an insight.
 You understand their purpose and passions.
 You become a brilliant conversationalist.
-Patience takes practice and the ability to look past the timing of your next appointment, but it’s a worthwhile skill to have.
+Of course, patience takes practice and the ability to look past the timing of your next appointment, but it’s a worthwhile skill to have.

 The Power of Asking Questions